1) How would you describe your approach on the day?

 3) How do you handle low light and bad weather?

-Experience shows here.
-Professional low‑light lenses, small off‑camera flashes, and flexible schedules keep things calm when plans change.
+Professional low-light lenses, small off-camera flashes, and flexible schedules keep things calm when plans change.
+Ask them to show you examples of work shot in challenging conditions.
+If they light up talking about it, you've found someone who thrives under pressure.

 4) What's included, and when are previews delivered?

-Timelines vary.
-A clear plan for previews and delivery keeps the post‑wedding glow alive without endless waiting.
+Delivery timelines vary wildly in the industry — from two weeks to six months.
+A clear plan for previews and final delivery keeps the post-wedding excitement alive without endless waiting and anxious emails.

 5) Can we review a full wedding together?